TheoKanning/theokanning.github.io/_posts/2018-01-27-keyboard-part-3-textinputlayout.md

 </android.support.design.widget.TextInputLayout>
 {% endhighlight %}

-Because I&#8217;m using a `TextInputEditText`, the hint will automatically animate, no extra work required.
+Because I'm using a `TextInputEditText`, the hint will automatically animate, no extra work required.

 Take a look at the`app:passwordToggleEnabled="true"` line inside the `TextInputLayout`.
-That&#8217;s all you need to get a password toggle!
+That's all you need to get a password toggle!

 ## Showing errors